 About Tiny Earth

-Tiny Earth inspires students to engage in scientific research while addressing some of the most pressing global challenges of our century: the diminishing supply of effective antibiotics, a rapid decline in soil health, and an underrepresentation of diversity among scientists.
+Tiny Earth inspires students to engage in scientific research while addressing some of the most pressing global challenges of our century: the diminishing supply of effective antibiotics, a rapid decline in soil health, and a need for more scientists in the workforce.

 Our Network